arangodb/docs/3.10/aql/graphs-shortest-path.md

 Conditional shortest path
 -------------------------

-The SHORTEST_PATH computation will only find an unconditioned shortest path.
+The `SHORTEST_PATH` computation only finds an unconditioned shortest path.
 With this construct it is not possible to define a condition like: "Find the shortest path where all edges are of type *X*".
 If you want to do this, use a normal [Traversal](graphs-traversals.html) instead with the option `{order: "bfs"}` in combination with `LIMIT 1`.

-Please also consider [to use `WITH`](operations-with.html) to specify the collections you expect to be involved.
+Please also consider using [`WITH`](operations-with.html) to specify the collections you expect to be involved.

 Examples
 --------
-We will create a simple symmetric traversal demonstration graph:
+Creating a simple symmetric traversal demonstration graph:

 ![traversal graph](../images/traversal_graph.png)